REGIONAL BARCAMPS FOR 2013

 Barcamps (sometimes called unconferences) are participant-driven events where the attendees both create the agenda and run the sessions.
-These NDF barcamps were an opportunity to get together with others in your region and share ideas about the digital work of museums, libraries, archives, galleries and others in the broad cultural heritage space.
+These NDF barcamps are an opportunity to get together with others in your region and share ideas about the digital work of museums, libraries, archives, galleries and others in the broad cultural heritage space.

-These barcamps are free events, and will be run this year in late May-June 2013.
+These barcamps are free events, and will be run this year in late June-July 2013.
 They'll be an opportunity to start a conversation to continue at the NDF Conference in the last week of November… or get a taste of NDF and contribute locally if you can't make it to the full conference.

 WHAT IS THE TOPIC OF THESE BARCAMPS?